willfulbard/jssimplebuild/README.md

 # jssimplebuild
-A simple build system for testing small scripts in the browser
+A simple build system for testing small scripts in the browser.
+This was written for testing my course assessments, so it works best with simple, one-file scripts.
+It can include JQuery or underscore if needed.

 ## Installation
 1.  `cd ~/Public` and run `git clone https://github.com/willfulbard/jssimplebuild.git`